 The proposed regime serves to complement the existing sectoral investment screening regimes for the electricity, gas and telecom sectors.
+The proposal concerns various issues, such as:

+- · the standstill obligation;

-The proposal concerns various issues, such as the standstill obligation, failure to notify, failure to provide complete and correct information, failure to comply with measures imposed, the review period, possible mitigating measures and prohibitions.
+- · the consequences of a failure to notify;

+- · failure to provide complete and correct information; and

+- · failure to comply with measures imposed.